 Budget

 Have your expenses been documented?
 What is the plan for sticking to it?
 What are your sales projections?
 Is there a contingency should you not meet your numbers?
-What are the underlining assumptions?
-Do you have negative cashflow?
+What are the underlying assumptions?
+Do you have negative cash flow?
 Can you buffer it?
 What is the funding plan, debt, equity or personal savings?
 What happens when you don’t get any?

-When you employ lean startup, you will the important things.
+When you employ lean startup methodology, you will do the important things.
 Notice that the things that are important don’t cost money.
 I hear people say they can’t start a business because they don’t have capital.
 It is true they don’t have capital because they think of capital as money only.
 What they lack is mental capital.
-Capital for entrepreneurs comes in five variants – financial capital, educational capital, reputational capital, relationship and mental capitals.
+Capital for entrepreneurs comes in five variants – financial capital, educational capital, reputational capital, relationship and mental capital.

 But that’s a separate discussion we have already discussed here.